-Pro Tip: Make sure you have cash on hand for the taxi fare!
-It's also a good idea to purchase something small at the airport to break your large bills.
+Pro Tip: Make sure you have cash and some small change on hand for the taxi fare!
+You can purchase something small - like a bottle of water or a coffee - at the airport to break your large bills.

 Taxi drivers tend not to carry much change (or say they don't).
 So, you don't want to rely on them being able to give you change for the 1,000 baht notes that the ATM spits out.
-Plus, most drivers will ask you to pay the tolls for the highway as you come to them so having small change comes in handy.
-As of July 2019, there were 2 highway tolls - 50 baht & 70 baht.
+Drivers will also ask you to pay the highway tolls as you come to them so having small change comes in handy.
+As of July 2019, there were 2 highway tolls coming from BKK - 50 baht & 70 baht.

 If you prefer using a ridesharing app instead of a local taxi, be sure to download the Grab App to your phone.
-If you're traveling around Southeast Asia - this is the ridesharing app to have!
+If you're traveling around Southeast Asia - this is the best ride-sharing app to have!

 Choosing a Place to Stay in Bangkok